 So, you have spent the whole day trying to fit a new back door with your Beloved.
 You have managed to shop, walk the dogs and clean the kitchen in preparation for the baking you have promised to do for your friend’s party tomorrow.
 Now you have cleaned and fed the birds this morning, but because you have not had time, they have been stuck in their houses all day.
 Parrot has been whistling, belching, and singing “The Bright Side of Life” in the front room, in an attempt to catch your attention.
 Crow has been shouting for food and pretending that she can’t possibly eat from a dish and needs to be hand fed.
 Both are bored, needing quality time with you.

-You look at their little faces; one black, one gray, and feel sorry for them, and so you should.
+You look at their little faces, and feel sorry for them, and so you should.
 They are used to being out and about.

 You decide that they can mooch about while you make the quiches and cakes; after all, you can keep an eye on them to make sure that they don’t get up to anything.
 Can’t you?

-Bring Parrot into kitchen and sit him on a towel folded over the sink as he is the most destructive, and you can watch him more easily there.
+Bring Parrot into kitchen and sit him on a towel folded over the sink as he is more destructive, and you can watch him more easily there.
 Put a few vegetables nearby and tell him they are; “MINE!”, in the vain hope that he will steal and eat them.
-Put Crow on floor and throw a paper ball for him to run after and play with.
+Put Crow on floor and throw a paper ball for her to run after and play with.

 Put down the mixer, take a slug of the vodka and put that down too, then move Parrot away from spice rack which he is emptying, throwing cardamom and paprika onto the floor.
 Put him back onto his towel being careful not to trip over Crow who is begging for tidbits at your ankle.